-Contestants shall be seeded into Tournament Classes based on their current NatStats ringer percentage at the time of the entry deadline.
-An exception could be the top seeding of a defending champion (not required) when his/her current NatStats ringer percentage isn't the highest percentage within the Championship group.
-All NatStats average ringer percentages shall be based on the three (3) highest NHPA sanctioned events pitched in the preceding twelve (12) months, or among the last ten (10) sanctioned events pitched during the same period, whichever occurs first.
-The NatStats average ringer percentage is calculated by dividing the total number of ringers by the total number of shoes pitched for those three (3) events.
+Contestants shall be seeded into Tournament Classes based on their current ringer percentage shown in eShoe at the time of the entry deadline.
+An exception could be the top seeding of a defending champion (not required) when his/her current percentages shall be based on the three (3) highest NHPA sanctioned events pitched in the preceding twelve (12) months, or among the last ten (10) sanctioned events pitched during the same period, whichever occurs first.
+The eShoe average ringer percentage is calculated by dividing the total number of ringers by the total number of shoes pitched for those three (3) events.
 If a Sanctioned League ringer average is one of the three (3) highest NHPA sanctioned events, that Sanctioned League ringer average shall be converted to an average that is based on four hundred (400) shoes.